amishimmathur-ux/Drowsiness_Detector/README.md

 # Solution
 The drowsiness detector makes use of different librearies to detect the sleepyness of a driver.<br>
--CV2 : Helps integrate AI into the camera.
+-CV2 : Helps integrate AI into the camera.<br>
--OS : Lets us load aur datasets into the code.
+-OS : Lets us load aur datasets into the code.<br>
--Numpy - Handels the arrays and vectors formed by image dataset.
+-Numpy - Handels the arrays and vectors formed by image dataset.<br>
--Pygame - Triggers the alarm sound whenever the driver apears sleepy.
+-Pygame - Triggers the alarm sound whenever the driver apears sleepy.<br>
--Sklearn - Essential for making the actual prediction model.
+-Sklearn - Essential for making the actual prediction model.<br>